aman4720/Superset/index.md

 superset db upgrade: Runs the Superset command to apply database migrations, updating the database schema.

-So, in short, this command upgrades the Superset database schema in the running Superset container.
+So, in, this command upgrades the Superset database schema in the running Superset container.

 **Output**